ozanorfa/rickandmorty_unofficial_wiki/README.md

 # rickandmorty_unofficial_wiki

-A Flutter project for Rick and Morty wiki.
+An ongoing Flutter project for Rick and Morty wiki.